 Animals use river valleys and mountain passes to cross from the western to the eastern slopes of the Rockies.
-Lake O’Hara’s McArthur Valley - Cataract Brook Wildlife Corridor is part of an established, regional network corridors used by wildlife.
+Lake O’Hara’s McArthur Valley - Cataract Brook Wildlife Corridor is part of an established, regional network of corridors used by wildlife.
 This corridor and others like it sustain healthy animal gene pools and access to important seasonal habitat.

 There are three closures in place in the Lake O’Hara area to reduce disturbances to wildlife using the corridor.